feathersjs/docs/guides/migrating.md

 ### Core

+- Services are no longer Uberproto (an ES5 inheritance utility) objects and instead rely on modern JavaScript classes and extension.
+This also means `service.mixin` is no longer available.
 - The unofficial `finally` hook type is no longer available and should be replaced by the new asynchronous hooks which offer the same functionality using plain JavaScript:

 ```js